School Board Policy 412 -

 B. Automobile travel shall be reimbursed at the mileage rate set by the IRS.
 Commercial transportation shall reflect economy fares and shall be reimbursed only for the actual cost of the trip.
 For out- of-state travel, the rate paid will be the tourist airline fare.
 If a private car is used for out-of-state travel, the amount paid will be the lesser of the airfare as indicated, or the actual mileage, less miles that would have been traveled to usual place of work, at the approved rates.

 C. All contract provisions for expense reimbursements must meet IRS regulations.
 If there are any contract provisions that appear to be inconsistent with IRS regulations, the expense reimbursed under these provisions will be reported by the district accounting office to the IRS and the employee on the employee's W-2 form.

 D. Conference request and expense reimbursement forms must clearly state the type of expenditures incurred and the reason for the expenditure.
 This information should include: place visited, business or school purpose, function attended, and the actual costs.

 IV.
 Request Procedure

-All conference requests from the building level must be approved by the building principal and the appropriate Director.
+All conference requests from the building level must be approved by the building principal.
 Requests by district office staff must be approved by their immediate administrative supervisor.
 Staff Development guidelines must be followed when Staff Development funds are used for travel.

 V. Airline Travel Credit